-I am a Goldstine Fellow at IBM Research in New York.
+I am a Quantitative Researcher at Two Sigma in New York.
+In 2020-2022, I was a Goldstine Fellow at IBM Research in New York.
 In 2020, I completed my PhD at Princeton University under the supervision of Amir Ali Ahmadi.
 Before joining Princeton, I graduated from Ecole Polytechnique.

 I am broadly interested in Polynomial Optimization, Dynamical Systems & Control, and Machine Learning.
 You can learn more about my work by having a look at my papers.
 In my spare time, I make Machine Learning and Optimization videos with a strong emphasis on building intuition with visual explanations.